jonathanulco/laurakalbag-dot-com/content/posts/accessibility-for-everyone-audiobook.md

 It’s thanks to the hard work of my brother, Sam Kalbag, who single-handedly edited, engineered and produced the audiobook, helped me do the recording properly, and gave me the benefit of his extensive knowledge of audiobooks.
 And also Katel LeDû, A Book Apart’s CEO and all-round publishing legend, who navigated the Audible process for us all.

-{{<figure class="post-image" src="/images/2018/08/audible.png" link="https://www.audible.com/pd/B07G24HLXS/?source_code=AUDFPWS0223189MWT-BK-ACX0-123554&ref=acx_bty_BK_ACX0_123554_rh_us" alt="screenshot of the Audible store showing Accessibility For Everyone book available to buy" caption="The “Health and Personal Development” category does make it sound a little like a self-help book…" width="600px">}}
+{{<figure class="post-image" src="/images/2018/08/audible.png" link="https://www.audible.com/pd/B07G24HLXS/?source_code=AUDFPWS0223189MWT-BK-ACX0-123554&ref=acx_bty_BK_ACX0_123554_rh_us" alt="screenshot of the Audible store showing Accessibility For Everyone audiobook available to buy" caption="The “Health and Personal Development” category does make it sound a little like a self-help book…" width="600px">}}

 ## Audiobook vs paperback and ebook